aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/files-and-storage/move-folder/_index.md

 ### **Function Description**

-This API moves a folder from one location to another within Aspose.Cells Cloud storage.
-It helps organise files and manage cloud storage efficiently.
+This API moves a folder from one location to another within Aspose.Cells Cloud storage, helping organize files and manage cloud storage efficiently.

-### The request parameters of **moveFolder** API are
+### The **moveFolder** API accepts the following parameters:

 | Parameter Name  | Type   | Location | Description                                                       |
 | --------------- | ------ | -------- | ----------------------------------------------------------------- |